 The very first logo Pontiac had depicted a head profile of an Indian wearing a type of the feather hat.
 It was white but had grey elements that highlighted hair and the face features.
 The image was located on a red badge surrounded by a white outline.

 On top of the badge, you could see a similarly-styled red plague that said ‘Pontiac’ in white and thin capital letters.
 It was also outlined by a white border.
 The badge itself looked a lot like a sheriff badge, which might be an intentional detail by the designers.

 The entire image was put in the middle of the black circle outlined twice – first by a white layer, and then by a black one.

 A few years later, the logo became more minimalistic – probably due to the production costs of a previous version.

-This one had the same premise – an image inside a black circle outlined twice by white and black.
+This one had the same premise – an image inside a red circle outlined twice by white and red.
 This time, however, the borders were a bit thinner.
 Everything on top of the circle was also white, which meant there were only two colors on the entire logotype.